tldr-pages/tldr/pages/common/unzip.md

 # unzip

-> Extract compressed files/directories from zip archives.
+> Extract compressed files/directories from .zip archives.
 > See also: `zip`.
 > More information: <https://manned.org/unzip>.